Written by: Bonnie Feldman, DDS, MBA and Becca Malizia, BS

 What can the nanosilver mouth rinse help combat?

 Cavities are not created by sugar!
-It is actually the acid released by bacteria when they consume the sugar you introduce to your mouth.
+In actuality, it is actually the acid released by bacteria when they consume the sugar you introduce to your mouth.
 Everyone is unique, and certain individuals are naturally more prone to cavities because their mouth pH is more acidic than others.
 The nanosilver particles help break into the plaque and allow neutralizing agents into the areas of need, helping to prevent plaque build-up and return your mouth pH to where it should be.

-With companies like Elementa, the future of oral health care seems to be bright and healthy!
+Finally, with companies like Elementa, the future of oral health care seems to be bright and healthy!

 Check out their products here!